cregox/cregox.github.io/drafts/delete.md

 - then again, find your center, inner piece, etc. mine [was in portugal](/tamera) and still [is](/ahoxus). no idea what it'll [b](/basiux)e. just that [it will be](/fun)!

-- boy, it'll be hard to transform this into a [nice](/credibility) "giving" text. although all my content is usually very giving almost everyone finds it too hard to digest! 😒 i'm getting better... 😏
+- boy, it'll be hard to transform this into a [nice](/credibility) "giving" text. although all my content is usually very giving, almost everyone seem to find it too hard to digest! 😒 i'm getting better... 😏

 cheers! 😘

-# also, no humanity
+# part 2, no humanity

 they basically have products and services that might even be technically good (google), although they're mostly really not (microsoft)...